 MPS is committed to maximizing resources directly allocated to schools to meet these priorities.
-In 2022-23, ninety-four cents of every dollar budgeted in the School Operations Fund is used to educate and support the children of Milwaukee.
+For In the 2023-24 school year, 94 cents of every dollar budgeted in the School Operations Fund is used to educate and support the children of Milwaukee.
 This includes school-based staff and services.